 Students are assigned a graduate advisor upon admission to a degree program.
 It is the student's responsibility to meet with the advisor to plan the appropriate courses in order to meet degree requirements.
 The plan should be recorded on Form 1, along with the signatures of advisor and program coordinator.
-The completed form is sent to the Graduate Studies Office.
+The completed form is sent to the Office of Graduate and Extended Learning.
 Timeline for submission: end of first semester as an admitted graduate student.
 Form 2: Part A: Thesis/Project Committee and Park B: Topic Approval and IRB Verification: Part A: